Tsunami014/Phoenix-Engine/how this works/actions and hashtags.md

     Fourth number (only for first number=1):
         what value to set it to
-            0 = the closest exit to what was said Fourth digit (only for first number=7):
+            0 = the closest exit to what was said anything else: the value to set it to Fourth digit (only for first number=7):
         0 = increase
         1 = decrease